 We face market risk to the extent that changes in foreign currency exchange rates affect our foreign assets, liabilities and inventory purchase commitments.
-We manage these risks by attempting to denominate contractual and other foreign arrangements in U.S. dollars.
+We regularly assess these risks and have established policies and business practices that should mitigate a portion of the adverse effect of these and other potential exposures.